mrisher/smtp-sts/reporting.md

     which the sending MTA attempted to negotiate a STARTTLS connection.
 * `receiving-mx-helo`: (optional) The HELO or EHLO string from the banner announced during the reported session.
+* `success-count`: The aggregate number (integer) of successfully negotiated SSL-enabled connections to the receiving site.
+* `failure-count`: The aggregate number (integer) of failures to negotiate an SSL-enabled connection to the receiving site.
 * `message-count`: The number of (attempted) messages that match the relevant `result-type` for this section.
 * `additional-info-uri`: An optional URI pointing to additional information